IvanVyargizov/Data-Validator/README.md

 numberSchema.isValid(-4); // false
 numberSchema.isValid(-11); // false
 // return value is false because the chain of checks (predicates) contains the previous check `positive()` which is false

-numberSchema.required().isValid(10) // true
-// method `required()` resets the chain of checks to the checking a string for a non-null value
 ```

 ### MapSchema